Based in Montecatini, near Florence and looking for day trips that don’t include a lot of driving?

 (Driving Time: 25 minutes)

 If coming to Tuscany is synonymous for wine tasting, then go no further than the town of Montecarlo and the area around it to try some of the lesser known but authentic Tuscany flavors.
 I know you are probably thinking Montecarlo is close to the border of Italy, snug within the confines of France and the Rich & Famous but this little nook, BUT just outside of Lucca is the home to several Montecarlo DOC certified red and white wines which are produced in the area south of Lucca.
 You will find that this wine, when combined with the local dishes and seafood specialties it is the perfect touch.
+Read more about the Strada del Vino in Lucca, especially Montecarlo.

 But you will also enjoy roaming the fantastic landscape and picturesque hills dotted with several small little towns.